Jaminur-Rashid/Python_Web_Scraping/README.md

 # Project Features
 * Scrap properties like hotel name, sleeping, bedrooms, bathrooms ,locations etc.
 * Stores the above properties into mysql database
+* Prevented inserting duplicate hotel name into the database

 ## How the run the scripts